 Dental treatments have the ability to prolong a healthy smile for far longer than our forefathers could imagine.
 Still, aging does increase your vulnerability to dry mouth, gum disease, cancer in the mouth, and even oral thrush.
 But you can take measures in your day-to-day activities to protect your smile as you age.
 The goal is to keep your gums and teeth healthy for a lifetime of smiles.

-–Fluoride: An easy way to help your tooth enamel stay strong is to increase the amount of fluoride exposure.
-You can safely do this by taking fluoride tablets, brush daily with a fluoride toothpaste, or talk to our dentist about a fluoride treatment.
+Fluoride: An easy way to help your tooth enamel stay strong is to increase the amount of fluoride exposure.
+You can safely do this by taking fluoride tablets, brush daily with fluoride toothpaste, or talk to our dentist about fluoride treatment.
 You can also check your city’s water to see if they are currently adding fluoride to your tap water supply.

-–Staying Hydrated: Aging brings with it dry mouth, often because certain medications come with dry mouth as a side effect.
+Staying Hydrated: Aging brings with it dry mouth, often because certain medications come with dry mouth as a side effect.
 If your medications are causing this oral condition in your smile, you may want to speak with your doctor about switching to another medication that doesn’t cause dehydration.
-Do increase your water daily water intake, limit sodas and alcohol, and chew sugar-free gum.
+To increase your water daily water intake, limit sodas and alcohol, and chew sugar-free gum.

 Incorporating these tips into your daily care as you age, combined with routine dental checkups and cleanings with our dentist, can protect your smile as you age.
 Call our Sachs Family Dental team in Orem Utah at 801-225-4701 to schedule a visit with Dr. Steven Sachs today!